Willie169/Android-Non-Root/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.\
 You should have received a copy of the GNU General Public License along with this program.
 If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).\
 By contributing to this project, you agree that your contributions will be licensed under GPL-3.0-or-later.
-## Promoted and Related Works, Reference, and Bibliography
+## Promoted and Related Works, References, and Bibliography
 ### Termux
 - F-Droid: [https://f-droid.org/packages/com.termux/](https://f-droid.org/packages/com.termux/).
 - GitHub: [https://github.com/termux/termux-app](https://github.com/termux/termux-app).